 - That being said, these two trails are also the most popular.
 They get very crowded later in the day.
 Getting an early start will allow you to enjoy the nature around you in peace.

 The five towns are easy to travel between by train.
 During the summer months, the train runs every 20 minutes.
 Depending on which town you are staying in, you will likely need to take the train to avoid hiking the same path twice.
-Each single, one-way ticket costs 4 euro.

-Tip: Make sure you validate your card before boarding the train – in Cinque Terre they check often.
-If you purchase your card online, you don’t need to validate.
+Pro Tip | Make sure you validate your card before boarding the train – in Cinque Terre they check often.
+If you purchase your card online, you don’t need to validate it.

 Which town should I stay in?